AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/page-versions.md

 The timeline will be opened with the information updated to indicate the new version.

-## Reverting to a Page Version {#reverting-to-a-page-version}
+## Revert to a Version {#revert-to-a-version}

-Once a version has been created you can revert to that version if needed.
+Once you have created a version of your page, you can revert to that version using Timeline, if needed.

 >[!NOTE]
 >
->When restoring a page, the version created will be part of a new branch.
+>When reverting a page, the version created will be part of a new branch.
 >
 >To illustrate:
 >
 >1.
 Create versions of any page.
 >1.
 The initial labels and version node names will be 1.0, 1.1, 1.2 and so forth.
 >1.
-Restore the first version; i.e. 1.0.
+Revert to the first version; i.e. 1.0.
 >1.
 Create new versions again.
 >1.
 The generated labels and node names will now be 1.0.0, 1.0.1, 1.0.2, etc.